Teacher Pay Calculator UK

 Does this page include TLR or SEN payments?▼

-Yes — open "Add allowance" and enter your annual TLR or SEN allowance.
-It is added to your actual salary before tax, pension and rank are calculated.
-The FTE rank comparison uses an FTE-scaled version of the allowance so part-time teachers aren't overstated against the full-time benchmark ladder.
+Yes — open "Add allowance" and enter your actual annual TLR or SEN allowance paid.
+It is added to your actual salary before tax, pension and UK rank are calculated.
+The FTE salary benchmark comparison uses an FTE-scaled version of the allowance so part-time teachers are not overstated against the full-time benchmark ladder.

 Should I use my FTE salary or my actual part-time salary?▼

 Enter your full-time equivalent salary and set your contract fraction separately.
-The calculator derives your actual annual salary from those two inputs, uses it for take-home and UK rank, and uses the FTE figure for your position on the teacher pay ladder — giving a fair like-for-like comparison against full-time benchmarks.
+The calculator derives your actual annual salary from those two inputs, uses it for take-home and UK rank, and uses the FTE figure for your position on the teacher pay ladder.

-Why does my teacher percentile differ from the UK salary percentile result?▼
+Why does my teacher salary benchmark differ from the UK salary percentile result?▼